thephez/readme-dash-core/export/markdown/core-api-ref-remote-procedure-calls-dash.md

 **Details of the `data-hex` field:**

-The `data-hex` field is comprised of a JSON object as described in [GObject Deserialize](#section-g-object-deserialize) which is serialized to hex.
+The `data-hex` field is comprised of a JSON object as described in [GObject Deserialize](#sectiong-object-deserialize) which is serialized to hex.

 An example of a proposal JSON object is shown here: